mirzawaqasahmed/f5-big-iq-lab/docs/class01/module5/lab3.rst

 Task 6 - Create custom HTTP AS3 Template on BIG-IQ
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+In this task, we will create a template which require a Service_HTTP object, force the service port to 8080, and prevent WAF (ASM) and IAM (APM) configuration.

 1. Copy the below example of an AS3 service template into the Postman **BIG-IQ AS3 Template Creation** call.
 It will create a new template in BIG-IQ AS3 Service Catalogue: